-This acts as an ‘early warning system’.
-Someone with an ‘average’ bladder needs to use the toilet four to seven times a day and usually once or not at all at night.
+Someone with healthy bladder function will use the toilet 4 to 7 times a day, and sometimes once at night.

 Urge incontinence and nocturia are the most common bladder problems in Parkinson’s.
-These may happen because the messages from the brain giving the bladder instructions aren’t getting through properly.
+These problems may happen because the messages the brain sends to the bladder are not going through properly.

-If you have an overactive bladder, you may feel the need to urinate immediately, without warning.
-This means that you can’t ‘hold on’ as you might do normally if you don’t reach a toilet in time.
-This is called incontinence.
+Urge incontinence is when you feel the need to urinate immediately, at times without warning.
+This means that you can’t ‘hold on’ as you might do normally when you feel the urge to go.
+As a result, you might not reach a toilet in time.

 Find out more about sleep problems and Parkinson's.